-The City of Neptune Beach maintains three proprietary or enterprise funds.
+The City maintains three proprietary or enterprise funds.
 Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.

-The City of Neptune Beach uses enterprise funds to account for its water and sewer fund, the sanitation fund, and the stormwater fund.
+The City uses enterprise funds to account for its water and sewer fund, the sanitation fund, and the stormwater fund.

 Proprietary funds provide the same type information as the government-wide financial statements, only in more detail.
-The proprietary fund financial statements provide separate information for the Water and Sewer Fund and the Sanitation Fund, considered to be major funds of the City of Neptune Beach and the Stormwater Fund, reported as a non-major fund.
+The proprietary fund financial statements provide separate information for the water and sewer fund and the sanitation fund, considered to be major funds of the City and the stormwater fund, reported as a non-major fund.
 The basic proprietary fund financial statements can be found on pages 17 - 19 of this report.